Nguyễn Thị Minh Khai High School: State of Vietnam

 In 1950, after steadfast struggle by students from various schools all over Saigon (among whom many were martyred, such as Trần Văn Ơn), the school was re-opened.
 This also marked a significant turning point: for the first time a Vietnamese had been chosen as principal, headmistress Nguyễn Thị Châu.

 Two years later, Vietnamese curriculum replaced French education and schoolgirls had to study in both English and French.
 The entrance exams were very challenging, with students coming from all over the South Vietnam including Sài Gòn, Chợ Lớn, Gia Định, Biên Hòa and Tân An.
 In a high school entrance exam in 1971, there were 8000 participants who registered and took the test but only 819 of them passed.

 In 1953, the uniforms were changed from violet Áo dài to white Áo dài with an emblem of a yellow apricot blossom stitched to the dresses.
 At the same time, the school was renamed Gia Long All-girls High School.

 Throughout the following decade, the school continued to develop and grow.
 In 1964, it ceased to be a boarding-school and the residential dorms were turned into classrooms.
 The following year, a new library was added.
 There were about 55 classes from 4th grade to 1st grade studying in the morning, and 45 classes from 7th grade to 5th grade studying in the afternoon with a total of 3000 students.
 At that time, many schoolgirls participated fervently in anti-war movements.

 Present day

 After the Fall of Saigon, the school was officially renamed Nguyễn Thị Minh Khai Junior-Senior High School.
 In the 1978–1979 year, the Junior High School was dissolved and the school started to enroll both boys and girls.

 In 2003, the school was included in a list of 55 historical buildings in Saigon to be preserved because of their historical and architectural interest.
 Currently, there is a special village built since 2000, about 20km away from Ho Chi Minh City called Gia Long (the former name of Nguyễn Thị Minh Khai High School).
 It is a retiral village for generations of former teachers and students of Áo Tím - Gia Long - Minh Khai to gather in their old age.

+In 2012, Nguyễn Thị Minh Khai High School was officially designated as a city-level architectural and artistic monument by the Ho Chi Minh City People's Committee under Decision No. 2211/QĐ-UBND, issued on 28 April 2012.